emhoracek/explora/README.md

 contributing
 ------------

-I would very much appreciate contributions of any sort.
-Pull requests are very welcome, especially from other beginners.
+I would very much appreciate contributions of any sort!

 As a beginner eager to learn more about Haskell, I would also appreciate constructive criticism about how to make my program better.